-Trace levels (<0.1 % by weight) of substances reported in SDS to be potentially present as contaminants and impurities in raw materials or additives are exempt from Clause 5.3.
+Trace levels (<0.1 % by weight) of substances reported in SDS to be potentially present as contaminants and impurities in raw materials or additives are exempt from Clause 5.5.

-- a The following substances shall not be added to the insulation product or used during the production process: - Polybrominated diphenyl ether flame retardants; - Brominated paraffin flame retardants; - Short-chained chlorinated paraffin flame retardants; - Tin, lead, mercury, cadmium or chromium-containing catalysts or additives. - b Substances which are classified as carcinogenic, mutagenic or toxic to reproduction shall not be added to the insulation product. - Formaldehyde-containing binders are exempt from this criterion as they are specifically addressed in Clauses 5.2.2 e) and 5.7. - Antimony in polyester is excluded from this criterion as it is specifically addressed in Clause 5.2.3 c). - Borax/Boron used in glass wool insulation is exempt from this clause as it is specifically addressed in Clause 5.2.2 f). - Phenol-based resins (including phenol formaldehyde) and boric acid in specialist fire-resistant products are exempt from these requirements. - c Any insect resist agent used must not be classified as toxic. - d There must be a publicly available document for each product showing the chemical ingredients within it.
-The document must include all hazardous substances in the product.
+- a The following substances shall not be added to the insulation product or used during the production process: - Polybrominated diphenyl ether flame retardants; - Brominated paraffin flame retardants; - Short-chained chlorinated paraffin flame retardants; - Tin, lead, mercury, cadmium or chromium-containing catalysts or additives. - b Substances which are classified as carcinogenic, mutagenic or toxic to reproduction shall not be added to the insulation product. - Formaldehyde-containing binders are exempt from this criterion as they are specifically addressed in Clauses 5.4.2 e) and 5.9. - Antimony in polyester is excluded from this criterion as it is specifically addressed in Clause 5.4.3 c). - Borax/Boron used in glass wool insulation is exempt from this clause as it is specifically addressed in Clause 5.4.2 f). - Phenol-based resins (including phenol formaldehyde) and boric acid in specialist fire-resistant products are exempt from these requirements. - c Any insect resist agent used must not be classified as toxic. - d A publicly available document (example: safety data sheet or technical data sheet) which discloses all hazardous substances and chemicals of concern in accordance with the Globally Harmonized System (GHS).